ecclesias-de/peertube-chart/README.md

 It can be disable by setting peertube.config.defaults.p2p.webapp to true in the peertube values.yaml.
 (Peertube.config is a string containing a yaml config.
 Modifying defaults.p2p.webapp requires to copy the whole peertube.config option to your values.yaml and then changing .defaults.p2p.webapp.)

+## increase peertube volume size
+Set `persistence.size` to the desired volume size in your `values.yaml` and run a helm upgrade.
+(The volume size can not be decreased.)

 ## Caveats / Problems
 ### Websockets do not work all the time.
 Sometimes websocktes work sometimes they fail.
 Maybe this is a problem with 2 nginx containers?